sbenthall/poll.emic/README.md

 ## Usage

-For one application of this, try running the getmentionball script.
+For one application of this, try running the mentionball.py script.

-    python bin/getsmentionball.py @twitter
+    python bin/mentionball.py @twitter

 This should start crawling a mentionball centered on a particular Twitter user.